Safety data based on more than 17 million Pfizer and Moderna COVID vaccinations was just published in a JAMA online article. How safe were they? Very.

 Time Interval Between Injection and the onset of anaphylactic symptoms

 It is no accident that you need to wait around for 15 minutes following your shot.
 As is the case with most anaphylactic reactions, they happen fast.
-The median time until onset for either vaccine was 10 minutes.
-More than 75% of the people who get a reaction developed it within 15 minutes and about 90% within a half-hour (source for this and subsequent figures JAMA Insights).
+The median time until onset for both vaccines was 10 minutes.
+More than 75% of the people who got a reaction developed it within 15 minutes and about 90% within a half-hour (source for this and subsequent figures JAMA Insights).

 The First Shot is Riskier than the Second